Ayncode/Mental-Health-Project/README.md

-# Machine learning project, if you want to use, edit the first few lines and change what the variable for the data frame.
+# Machine learning project

+If you want to use the colab, you need to download the file below into your google drive.
+Don't put it in a folder, if you want to put it in a folder, change the directory in the

 LINK TO DATASET: https://www.kaggle.com/datasets/osmi/mental-health-in-tech-survey